 Daffodils that were blooming earlier are now done here at the nursery.
 After they are done blooming, don’t cut off the leaves while they are still green.
 While the leaves are green, fertilize them with a high phosphorous fertilizer or one labeled “bulb food”.
 The old leaves can be pulled up when they have turned yellow or brown.

 If you haven’t fertilized yet, it is time to do it.
-With the cool temperatures, except for the past couple of days, it is an excellent time to fertilize your landscape.
+With the cool temperatures and the moisture we have had, it is an excellent time to fertilize your landscape.
 An all purpose fertilizer will work for trees and shrubs.
 Citrus fertilizer for citrus trees.
-And an acid fertilizer for rhododendrons, azaleas and camellias as well as blueberries.
+And an acid fertilizer for rhododendrons, azaleas, and camellias as well as blueberries.
 Be sure to water your plants well the day before you apply the fertilizer.
 Never fertilize a dry plant.
 Nitrogen part of fertilizer moves with water and if the plant is dry, it can pull up too much nitrogen when you water after applying the fertilizer and burn the plant.
 If it is moist and the fertilizer is applied and watered in, the plant pulls it up slowly since it is not thirsty.

 If you planted any bare root fruit trees this year or last year, the trunks of the trees should be painted with white tree trunk paint so that the young, thin bark does not become sunburned and cracked allowing insects to damage the cambium layer which carries nutrients to all parts of the tree.
 Do not use an oil based paint.
 A light colored, water based latex paint diluted by 50% works well.

-Hopefully you can get out and enjoy the nice weather in the garden
+Hopefully you can get out and enjoy the nice weather that is coming in the garden.

 Thank you all for your continued support and we hope to see you soon.